louis-cz/louis-cz/README.md

 ## 🇬🇧

-My name is Louis, and I'm passionate about bioinformatics (among other things)!
-My main focus is on **transcriptomics** (both short-read and long-read) in the context of **oncology**, working with both **humans** and **dogs**.
+My name is Louis, and I work in **bioinformatics** (among other things)!
 With a background in software engineering and biology, I'm still a student!

-📍 Rennes, @IGDR (CNRS) - Dog Genetics
-🔑 transcriptomics, epitranscriptomics, human, dog, LR-RNA-seq, nanopore

 ### Professional

 ### Personal

 🎬 [letterboxd-analysis](https://letterboxd-analysis.streamlit.app/) : Analytics – user statistics for the [Letterboxd](https://letterboxd.com/) website (w/ [ExodusG](https://github.com/ExodusG))
--->